mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The recipient of an update processes it with the following steps:

 1. Compute the updated secret values
-  * Identify a node in the direct path for which the local participant is in the subtree of the non-updated child
+  * Identify a node in the direct path for which the local member is in the subtree of the non-updated child
   * Identify a node in the resolution of the copath node for which this node has a private key